HA GIANG MOTORBIKE TOURS IN 11 DAYS

 Destination details of this 11 Days Ha Giang Motorbike Tours could be found at the end of this page

-11 Days Ha Giang Motorbike Tours booking code: OV49
+Ha Giang Motorbike Tours In 11 Days Booking Code: OV49

 Offroad Vietnam invites riders from all over the world to come and discover this wild and remote area of Vietnam.
-You ride on all types of roads (from flat and smooth to gravel and bumpy), dirt tracks and jungle paths.
+You ride on all types of roads (from flat and smooth to gravel and bumpy), dirt tracks, and jungle paths.
 Best of all, any road could easily turn into a dirt road when it rains.
 In addition, the spectacular view of cloudy mountains is a great memory from a motorcycle trip.
-On our Ha Giang motorbike tours you skirt along the Vietnam/China border, starting in Hanoi to Nghia Lo, Than Uyen and Sapa in Northwest Vietnam and continue to the most beautiful part of the trip in Ha Giang, Dong Van and Bao Lac before descending on Highway 4 to Cao Bang, Quang Uyen and Lang Son.
+On our Ha Giang motorcycle tours, you skirt along the Vietnam/China border, starting in Hanoi to Nghia Lo, Than Uyen and Sapa in Northwest Vietnam, and continue to the most beautiful part of the trip in Ha Giang, Dong Van, and Bao Lac before descending on Highway 4 to Cao Bang, Quang Uyen and Lang Son.

 1st day: Hanoi – Nghia Lo.